eggs2017/dockerSynchro/README.md

-Python scripts to generate containers server & clients side to synchronize directory (make backups) Both containers are based on alpine linux.
+Python scripts to generate containers server & clients side to synchronize directory (make backups).
+Both containers are based on alpine linux.
 Server container have ssh server and rsync tools installed and running.
-Client container connect periodically to certain server container in specific period of time to synchronise using ssh & rsync tools.
+Each client container connects periodically to certain server container in specific period of time to synchronise directory using ssh & rsync tools.

 The purpose of this project:
   "I was wondering about an effective method to secure important data on my laptop and other computers at home.
 No native solution met my expectations, and I didn't want to use commercial or highly complex systems."